Swiss SIM cards for tourists

 Are there alternatives to using Swiss prepaid SIMs?

 Swiss mobile service Digital Republic has an interesting offer for tourists traveling to Switzerland.
 Before you even come to Switzerland, you can download its eSIM to your device and complete the identification process online.
-You can pay for the bundle – which is valid for 30 days – online using a credit card.
+You can pay for the product – which is valid for 30 days – online using a credit card.

 This alternative is only practicable if your device is eSIM-capable.